Preston-Landers/concurrent-log-handler/README.md

 ## Change Log ##

+- 0.9.16: Fix publishing issue with incorrect code included in the wheel Affects Python 2 mainly - see Issue #21

 - 0.9.15: Fix bug from last version on Python 2.
 (Issue #21) Thanks @condontrevor Also, on Python 2 and 3, apply unicode_error_policy (default: ignore) to convert a log message to the output stream's encoding.
 I.e., by default it will filter